 I leave lots of path area to make it easier to move around the garden.
 Each bed has a path that's about 16" wide; I put wider paths between 50-foot sections, so I can bring equipment in a out.
 And my raised bed garden plan also allows for a 'road' right done the middle so I can use my truck to bring bigger equipment in and out.

-You can also lay out your garden using stakes and string, or wooden frames to mark the bed areas.
-I did this for the first couple years, until the garden exceeded a half-acre.
+You can lay out your garden using stakes and string, or wooden frames to mark the bed areas.
 Here's the sequence for bed-making:

-My current garden is just over an acre, and has more than 200 beds that are each about 150 square feet in size.
+My current gardens total just over an acre, and have more than 200 beds that are each about 150 square feet in size.
 But if you have a smaller area to work with, here's a raised bed garden plan that will work for a big home garden or a small commercial garden.

 The beds are oriented north-south, or as close as you can come.
 Being off by even 25-30 degrees will not seriously affect your garden.